 - Addressing dementia services and Alzheimer’s Care.

-The complete report Health Implementation Plan (PDF) is available here or by contacting Public Relations at Pella Regional Health Center at 641-621-2290.
+The updated report Health Implementation Plan 2016 (PDF) is available here.
+Any questions or concerns can be directed to Jordan Poole at Pella Regional Health Center at 641-621-2273.

 VVV Research & Development, Inc., Olathe, KS